Season 3, Episode 3 “Dirty Loyal” – Resignation

 Season 3, Episode 3 “Dirty Loyal” – Details, Details

 Loker could be right.
 The details could be unnecessary, but sometimes such details are a sign the person is being truthful not lying.
 Foster also points out it may be a sign of her old age, and the throat clearing is due to her smoking, not a sign of lying.
 Vocal clues are important but the ones mentioned here are ambiguous not definitive.
 Alternative explanations always should be ruled out before jumping to the conclusion as Loker did, that it is evidence of deceit.

 Season 3, Episode 3 “Dirty Loyal” – Coaching

 Lightman coaches Wallowski in how to lie.
 Nationally known high-ranking politicians have asked me to help them appear more “credible”, but I have never taken such requests.
 I run a school for lie catchers, I have explained, not a school for liars.
 Unless you have natural ability coaching won’t help anyhow; Wallowski may have such natural ability.
 Lightman says he thinks she is what I call a natural performer.

 Season 3, Episode 3 “Dirty Loyal” – Measuring Vitals

 Wallowski’s blood pressure, sweating, heart rate and respiration are measured during the interrogation.
 It looks good, it is ‘science-y’ but it won’t be of much help in determining whether she is lying.
 These measures only show whether she is emotionally aroused, not which emotion is aroused, let alone what triggered the emotion.

 Season 3, Episode 3, “Dirty Loyal” – Loyalty

-> The last five minutes of the show are about loyalty; loyalty to your partner, loyalty to your son.
+The last five minutes of the show are about loyalty; loyalty to your partner, loyalty to your son.
 Do you lie to be loyal?
 Is that justifiable?
 Does it depend on what the lie is about, what is being covered up?
-I will discuss this in a newsletter.
+I hope to discuss this in a future newsletter.